5 Hidden Costs Killing Your Profit as a Solar Installer or Electrician (And How to Fix Them)

 - Travel (time + fuel)

-- Compliance admin (time × cost rate)
+- Compliance admin (time × cost rate for CCEW, CER STC lodgement, geo-tagged photos)

 - Subcontractor costs (if applicable)